ashaypatla/predicting_healthcare_expenditures/README.md

 ## Overview

-Healthcare costs are highly skewed — a small proportion of individuals account for a disproportionately large share of total spending.
+Healthcare costs are highly skewed; a small proportion of individuals account for a disproportionately large share of total spending.
 This project trains and compares multiple regression models to predict individual annual expenditures, using demographic, insurance, socioeconomic, and chronic condition features from MEPS survey data.

 ---